furk4n0zturk/SAN-Inspector/README.md

 # SAN-Inspector

-SSL-SAN-Inspector is a Python tool used to check the SAN (Subject Alternative Name) values in SSL certificates of given domain names.
+SAN-Inspector is a Python tool used to check the SAN (Subject Alternative Name) values in SSL certificates of given domain names.

 ## Installation